-TABLE 2-4 led\off Options and Arguments
+TABLE 2-4 led_off Options and Arguments

-Option/Argument Description enclosure The box_name of a Sun StorEdge A5000 IB or Sun Fire 880 SES that you assign with the luxadm enclosure_name subcommand.
+Option/Argument Description enclosure The box_name of a Sun StorEdge A5x00 IB or Sun Fire 880 SES that you assign with the luxadm enclosure_name subcommand.
 See "About Addressing a Disk or Disk Array" on page 3 for more information. dev The slot number of a specific disk in an enclosure.
-For a Sun StorEdge A5000 device this is $[,f]$ or $[,r]$ and the slot number; for a Sun Fire 880 device this is $[,g]$ and the slot number.
-See "About Addressing a Disk or Disk Array" on page 3 for more information. pathname The physical or logical path name of a Sun StorEdge A5000 array or individual disk, SPARCStorage Array, RSM controller (cn name), Sun Fire 880 individual disk or enclosure; or the WWN of a Sun Fire 880 disk or SES or a Sun StorEdge A5000 IB or disk.
+For a Sun StorEdge A5x00 device this is [,f] or [,r] and the slot number; for a Sun Fire 880 device this is [,s] and the slot number.
+See "About Addressing a Disk or Disk Array" on page 3 for more information. pathname The physical path name, logical path name, or WWN of a specific disk in an array.

-Note - On a Sun StorEdge A5000 disk array this may or may not cause the yellow OK-to-Remove LED to turn off or stop blinking, depending on the state of the StorEdge A5000 disk array.
-Refer to the Sun StorEdge A5000 Installation and Service Manual for details.
+Note - On a Sun StorEdge A5x00 disk array this may or may not cause the yellow OK-to-Remove LED to turn off or stop blinking, depending on the state of the StorEdge A5x00 disk array.
+Refer to the Sun StorEdge A5x00 Installation and Service Manual for details.